lukehutch/pikaparser/README.md

         memoTable.getSyntaxErrors(grammar, input, "Program", "Statement", "Expr");
 ```

 or similar (list the names of all all the grammar rules that should span all of the input in the last varargs parameter).
-Any character range that is not spanned by a match of one of the named rules is returned in the result.
+Any character range that is not spanned by a match of one of the named rules is returned in the result as a syntax error.
 You can print out the characters in those ranges as syntax errors.
 The entries in the returned `NavigableMap` have as the key the start position of a syntax error (a zero-indexed character position from the beginning of the string), and as the value an entry consisting of the end position of the syntax error and the span of the input between the start position and the end position.

 ### Error recovery

-You can recover from syntax errors by finding the next match of any grammar rule of interest.
+You can recover from syntax errors by finding the next match of any grammar rule of interest after the syntax error (i.e. after the end of the last character matched by a previous grammar rule).
 For example:

 ```
-NavigableMap<Integer, MemoEntry> programEntries = grammar.getNavigableMatches("Program", memoTable);
+NavigableMap<Integer, Match> programEntries = grammar.getNavigableMatches("Program", memoTable);
 int matchEndPosition = 0;
 if (!programEntries.isEmpty()) {
-    Match bestMatch = programEntries.firstEntry().getValue().bestMatch;
+    Match programMatch = programEntries.firstEntry().getValue();
-    if (bestMatch != null) {
+    if (programMatch != null) {
-        int startPos = bestMatch.memoKey.startPos;
+        int startPos = programMatch.memoKey.startPos;
-        int len = bestMatch.len;
+        int len = programMatch.len;
         matchEndPosition = startPos + len;
     }
 }
 if (matchEndPosition < input.length()) {
-    NavigableMap<Integer, MemoEntry> statementEntries = grammar.getNavigableMatches("Statement", memoTable);
+    NavigableMap<Integer, Match> statementEntries = grammar.getNavigableMatches("Statement", memoTable);
-    MemoEntry nextStatement = statementEntries.ceilingEntry(matchEndPosition);
+    Entry<Integer, Match> nextStatementEntry = statementEntries.ceilingEntry(matchEndPosition);
-    if (nextStatement != null) {
+    if (nextStatementEntry!= null) {
-        Match nextStatementMatch = nextStatement.bestMatch;
+        Match nextStatementMatch = nextStatementEntry.getValue();
-        if (nextStatementMatch != null) {
-            int nextStatementStartPosition = nextStatement.bestMatch.memoKey.startPos;
         // ...
-        }
     }
 }
 ```